-Nightmare City – aka City of the Walking Dead, Italian title: Incubo Sulla Cittá Contaminata – is a 1980 Italian-Spanish zombie film directed by Umberto Lenzi from a screenplay by Piero Regnoli (Patrick Still Lives; The Playgirls and the Vampire), Antonio Cesare Corti and Luis María Delgado.
+Nightmare City – aka City of the Walking Dead, Italian title: Incubo Sulla Cittá Contaminata – is a 1980 Italian-Spanish horror film directed by Umberto Lenzi from a screenplay by Piero Regnoli (Patrick Still Lives; The Playgirls and the Vampire), Antonio Cesare Corti and Luis María Delgado.

-American TV news reporter Dean Miller (Hugo Stiglitz) waits at an unnamed European airport for the arrival of a scientist that he is about to interview regarding a recent nuclear accident.
+American TV news reporter Dean Miller (Hugo Stiglitz) waits at an unnamed European airport for the arrival of a scientist whom he is about to interview regarding a recent nuclear accident.
 An unmarked military plane makes an emergency landing.
 The plane doors open and dozens of zombies burst out and begin stabbing and shooting the military personnel outside.

 Miller tries to let the people know of this event, but General Murchison of Civil Defense (Mel Ferrer) will not allow it.
 Miller tries to find his wife Anna who works at a hospital as the zombies begin to overrun the city.